How to Fix Float switch stuck on KitchenAid KDFE204KPS

 How Much Does This Repair Cost?

-Replacing a float switch on a KitchenAid KDFE204KPS typically costs $10–$35 for the part alone when doing it yourself.
-A professional repair service call will generally run $150–$300 once you factor in labor and diagnostic fees.
-Tackling this repair DIY-style can save you well over $100 while restoring your dishwasher quickly.
+Replacing a float switch on a KitchenAid KDFE204KPS usually costs $10–$35 for the part if you do it yourself.
+A professional repair service call will typically run $150–$300 once you factor in labor and diagnostic fees.
+By tackling this repair yourself, you could save well over $100 while getting your dishwasher back up and running quickly.

 Frequently Asked Questions